-Chiropractic medicine is based on the link between the spine and how the body functions.
+Chiropractic medicine is based on the relationship between the body's proper structure and optimal function.
 A central part of chiropractic medicine is the belief that the body can heal itself if given the right support.
 The word chiropractic comes from the Greek words cheir and praxis.
 This means hand and practice.
 The words refer to treatment done by the hands (hands-on therapy).

-By moving the spine with their hands, chiropractors believe they can make a person's health better without surgery or medicine.
+By moving the spine with their hands or various manipulation tools, chiropractors believe they can make a person's health better without surgery or medicine.
 They can find problems through physical exam and X-rays.
 Chiropractors may do lab tests, imaging tests, and other tests.
 Some also offer nutrition advice and complementary medicine.
 Some chiropractors also give patients exercises to do at home.